Bankruptcy, Restructuring and Creditors' Rights

 Our lawyers have acted as trustees, examiners and receivers and have published extensively on such varied topics as Bankruptcy Code safe harbors for securities transactions, derivatives in Chapter 11 cases, fraudulent conveyance law, prepackaged bankruptcies, Ponzi schemes, lending practices, fiduciary duties in bankruptcy, financial management and more.

 We have broad market sector knowledge in finance, real estate, transportation, hospitality, energy, higher education, healthcare, communications, technology and manufacturing.

 Industry Recognized Lawyers on Your Side

-Our Bankruptcy, Restructuring and Creditors' Rights Group has received multiple awards for transactions that our attorneys have spearheaded, including the Global M&A Network's Consumer Discretionary Deal of the Year in 2019, the Global M&A Network's M&A Atlas Award for Engineering and Construction M&A Deal of the Year in 2019, the M&A Advisor Refinancing Deal of the Year in 2018 and the Global M&A Network's Turnaround Atlas Award for Consumer Manufacturing Restructuring of the Year in 2016.
-The Holland & Knight restructuring group was also named in GRR 100's Guide to the world's leading restructuring and insolvency practices in 2017 and 2019.
-Members of our team have also been selected for inclusion in leading industry publications based on their work in this area.
-A number of our attorneys are ranked in the 2019 editions of Chambers USA, Who's Who Legal, Best Lawyers in America and Super Lawyers.
+Our Bankruptcy, Restructuring and Creditors' Rights Group has received multiple awards for transactions that our attorneys have spearheaded, including the Global M&A Network's 2019 Consumer Discretionary Deal of the Year, 2019 M&A Atlas Award for Engineering and Construction M&A Deal of the Year, 2018 M&A Advisor Refinancing Deal of the Year, 2017 Turnaround Management Association (TMA) Turnaround and Transaction of the Year for Turnaround of the Year: Large Company, 2017 Chapter 11 Restructuring of the Year and its 2016 Turnaround Atlas Award for Consumer Manufacturing Restructuring of the Year.
+The Holland & Knight restructuring group also was named in the Global Restructuring Review's GRR 100 guide to the world's leading restructuring and insolvency practices in 2017 and 2019-2021.
+Members of our team have been selected for inclusion in leading industry publications based on their work in this area.
+A number of our attorneys are routinely ranked in the annual editions of Chambers USA, Who's Who Legal, Best Lawyers in America and Super Lawyers.
 In addition, our team includes two Fellows in the American College of Bankruptcy.
 Our lawyers' recognition also extends globally, with two partners named as members of the International Insolvency Institute.

 Because of our wide spectrum of clients, we are experienced in all aspects of bankruptcy practice, including: